 Sometimes certain abnormalities in the uterus may be the reason for your baby’s restricted growth.
 Uterine malfunctions, fibroids or other such conditions may fiddle with the baby’s proper growth and may result in his low birth weight.

-Sometimes due to IUGR, which is a condition of delayed growth of the foetus while in the womb, a baby may be born with low birth weight.
-In most cases, he may be healthy if the LBW is due to the genetic conditions.
+Sometimes due to IUGR, a condition of delayed growth of the foetus while in the womb, the baby may be born with low birth weight.
+In most cases, he may be healthy if the LBW is due to genetic conditions.
 There are two types of IUGR – Asymmetric and Symmetric IUGR.
 Issues with the placenta, malnutrition faced by the mother, infections, high blood pressure etc., are the causes for IUGR.

 It is very common for a pregnant woman to catch various kinds of infections during pregnancy and the medicines that may be used to treat these infections may adversely affect the growth of the foetus, which may lead to low birth weight in her baby.